 The complete setup is effective against impact and airborne noise.

 Rather than having to go through the chore of tearing out your ceiling and installing various materials, you could make simple changes to the floor above.

 Discuss with your neighbor if it is not your home.
-Simply remove the existing floor to expose the subflooring below, install underlayment such as acoustic underlayment and acoustic mat to deaden sound from the roots.
-Replace the existing floor and also caulk the perimeter if you please.
+Simply remove the existing floor to expose the subflooring below, and install underlayments such as acoustic underlayment and acoustic mat to deaden sound from the roots.
+Replace the existing floor and caulk the perimeter if you please.